Want the secondhand scoop?

 U.S. consumers and companies (aka importers) must pay the U.S. government tariffs of at least 30 per cent for goods made in China and Hong Kong for goods valued over US$800.

-If an item with a country of origin of China, Hong Kong or Macau valued at or under US$800 is arriving via courier (i.e. UPS), its duty owing is also 30 per cent, until Aug.
-12.
+If an item with a country of origin of China, Hong Kong or Macau valued at or under US$800 is arriving via courier/express carrier (i.e. UPS), its duty owing is 54 per cent, until Nov.
+10.

-If an item with a country of origin of China, Hong Kong or Macau valued at or under US$800 is arriving via international mail (postal service), it will receive a duty of 54 per cent plus a flat fee of $100 per item.
+If an item with a country of origin of China, Hong Kong or Macau valued at or under US$800 is arriving via international mail (postal network), it will receive either a duty of 54 per cent OR a flat fee of $100 per item, until Nov.
+10. It's up to the carrier to decide which duty to apply.

 These rules for China and Hong Kong apply no matter which country the items were originally shipped from.